Digital-Media/onlineshop/README.md

 Sample solutions are included with ``require`` from a solution folder.
 The git repostitory, that holds the solution is private.
 These parts can be ignored for your own solution or deleted completely.
-Do not include these files, but work directly in the files in ``src/exercises`` to complete your solution. ``TODO``s will guide you, what to do for completing the solution.
+Do not include these files, but work directly in the files in ``src/exercises`` to complete your solution. ``TODO``s will guide you, what has to be done for completing the solution.
+For a better understanding read the PHPDoc comments, that describe the classes, methods, properties and constants.

 For example: